Algebro-Geometric Solutions of the Generalized Virasoro Constraints

-\begin{rem} This result clearly unveils why the String Equation together with the KdV hierarchy (i.e. $L_{-1}$-stability and $h(z)=z^{-2}$) imply the Virasoro constraints (i.e. ${\mathcal W}^+$-stability).
-On the other hand, the existence of points in the Grassmannian with trivial stabilizer that are $L_{-1}$-stable but not ${\mathcal W}^+$-stable is known (\cite[\S8]{Mulase-AlgKP}). \end{rem}
+\begin{Remark} This result clearly unveils why the string equation together with the KdV hierarchy (i.e., $L_{-1}$-stability and $h(z)=z^{-2}$) imply the Virasoro constraints (i.e., ${\mathcal W}^+$-stability).
+On the other hand, the existence of points in the Grassmannian with trivial stabilizer that are $L_{-1}$-stable but not ${\mathcal W}^+$-stable is known \cite[Section~8]{Mulase-AlgKP}. \end{Remark}

-Given an action $(V,\rho)$, let us introduce the \emph{first-order stabilizer} of a subspace $U\subset V$ as:
+Given an action $(V,\rho)$, let us introduce the \emph{first-order stabilizer} of a subspace $U\subset V$ as

-Then, for a ${\mathcal W}^+$-stable subspace $U\subset V$ such that $A_U=\C[h(z)]$, there is a canonical exact sequence of Lie algebras:
+Then, for a ${\mathcal W}^+$-stable subspace $U\subset V$ such that $A_U={\mathbb C}[h(z)]$, there is a canonical exact sequence of Lie algebras

 and $\rho$ induces a splitting of it.
-To prove this, one uses the sequence:
+To prove this, one uses the sequence

 together with \cite[Remark~3.9]{HGPM-sgl} and the explicit expressions of the operators $\rho(L_i)$ computed in Theorem~\ref{thm:VirasoroSubAlg}.